Dreta/jda-commands/README.md

 ```

 As you can see, I can specify the exact class to find methods in when adding paths to the command.
 Try making the path "me" into a separate class as well!

+I won't need to `new` to other class, which is `PingYou` in this case.

 For a runnable bot you can play around with, go to [Dretacbe](https://github.com/Dretacbe)/**[jda-commands-example](https://github.com/Dretacbe/jda-commands-example)**